 Christine Merk works as a postdoctoral researcher at the Kiel Institute for the World Economy.
 With respect to climate engineering (CE), she researches the trade-offs individuals make between mitigation and CE technologies.
 Within TOMACE – an interdisciplinary project within the German Priority Programme 1689, Climate Engineering – she conducts economic experiments integrating concepts from the psychology of risk perception to learn more about individuals’ perceptions and reactions to climate engineering.
 She has a background in political and administration science, and holds a Ph.D. in Economics from Kiel University.

-Pablo Suarez is Associate Director for Research and Innovation at the Red Cross Red Crescent Climate Centre, where he oversees work in Africa and the Americas, leads initiatives linking applied knowledge with humanitarian work, and explores new threats and opportunities on climate risk management (such as geoengineering, financial instruments, or participatory games for learning and dialogue).
-Pablo is also visiting fellow at Boston University and research scholar at the International Institute for Applied Systems Analysis (IIASA) in Austria.
-His work as researcher and practitioner focuses on the integration of climate information into decision-making, and on institutional integration across disciplines and geographic scales.
-He has consulted for the United Nations Development Programme, the World Food Programme, Oxfam America, and about twenty other international humanitarian and development organizations, working in more than 50 countries.
+Pablo Suarez is Associate Director for Research and Innovation at the Red Cross Red Crescent Climate Centre, where he leads initiatives linking applied knowledge with humanitarian work, and explores new threats and opportunities on climate risk management (such as geoengineering, financial instruments, or participatory games for learning and dialogue).
+Pablo is also Artist in Residence at the National University of Singapore (NUS-IPUR), visiting fellow at Boston University, honorary senior lecturer at University College London, and faculty member at University of Lugano (Switzerland).
+He has consulted for the UN Development Programme, the World Food Programme, the World Bank, Oxfam America, and about twenty other international humanitarian and development organizations, working in more than 60 countries.
+His current work addresses institutional integration across disciplines and geographic scales, and the use of innovative tools for climate risk management – ranging from self-learning algorithms for flood prediction, to collaboration with artists and humorists to inspire thinking and action.
+Pablo holds a water engineering degree, a master’s in planning, and a Ph.D. in geography.

 Anjali Viswamohanan is an analyst at the Council on Energy, Environment and Water, where she works extensively on regulatory and finance issues in the energy space.
 Her broader role is centred around assessing the feasibility of energy transition scenarios as a response to the perpetually evolving technology mix.
 She is keen on developing frameworks around governance issues, specifically to advance the development of technology that deals with the mounting climate change-related concerns of the underdeveloped and developing world.